 Do you want to have beautiful shoulders?
 It’s very important to train all areas of the shoulders.
 A great exercise to sculpt and strengthen the shoulder muscles, mainly the rear delts, is the Dumbbell Face Pull.
-Below you’ll learn how to do dumbbell face pulls, mistakes, and benefits.
+Below you’ll learn all about dumbbell face pulls.

 We’ll cover the following: